Mountains Of Travel Photos

 1. Climbing the World's 14 Highest Mountains: The History Of The 8000-Meter Peaks

-by Richard Sale, John Cleare (Photographer) - Highly recommended!
+by Richard Sale, John Cleare ((Photographer).
+Published 2000.
+Highly recommended!
 The book details the exploration, first ascent, and other major ascents of all 14 8000m peaks, including spectacular photos.
 The cover features a Shishapangma photo from the British 1982 southwest face expedition of the knife-edge ridge between the main and central summits.

 Just a few metres to the Mount Everest summit from the Everest North Face - 8000 Metri Di Vita, 8000 Metres To Live For book front cover